6 Reasons Why Your Ingrown Toenail Keeps Coming Back

 4. If you had ingrown toenail surgery, the root of the nail wasn't burned

 The medical term for ingrown toenail surgery is called partial nail avulsion or PNA.
-When the nail root is burned with a chemical during this procedure, this is known as a partial nail avulsion with matrixectomy.
+When the nail root is burned during this procedure, this is known as a partial nail avulsion with matrixectomy.

-The majority of the time when a partial nail avulsion or ingrown toenail surgery is done, the root is burned (matrixectomy) so that that corner never comes back.
-The nail looks normal, and within weeks this area will be covered with skin.
-Without a chemical being used, the majority of ingrown nails, even if removed surgically, will come back ingrown again.
+The majority of the time, when a partial nail avulsion or ingrown toenail surgery is done, the root is burned (matrixectomy) so that the corner never comes back.
+The nail looks normal, and within weeks, this area will be covered with skin.
+Without the nail root being burned or removed, the majority of ingrown nails, even if removed surgically, will come back ingrown again.

 5. If you had ingrown toenail surgery where Phenol was used, you could be resistant to it.